 Also in the early 1900s, various methods of improving on-screen printing were developed.
 Eventually, the National Serigraphic Society formed to promote it as an art.

-Printing and T-Shirts came together in the early 1950s, when several companies based in Miami, Florida started to decorate T-shirts with resort names and characters.
+The history of t-shirt printing really came together in the early 1950s when several companies based in Miami, Florida started to decorate T-shirts with resort names and characters.
 The “ringer” t-shirt (one-color shirts with contrasting collar and sleeve band ribbing), along with tie-dyeing and screen-printed shirts came out in the ’60s and they instantly became the “uniform” of rock-n-rollers, hippies, political protestors, and drug heads.
 Popular designs from the period included swirling multi-colored designs, happy faces, the face of Communist revolutionary Che Guevara, and the famous “I ♥ N Y”.
 Finally, the plain white t-shirt became popular after Hollywood actor Don Johnson wore one onscreen in the 1980s.

 As t-shirts became popular, screen printing was even more improved.
 American entrepreneur, artist, and inventor Michael Vasilantone began to develop, use, and sell a rotary multicolor garment screen printing machine in 1960.
 This quickly became the most popular garment printing machine (and still is today), and garment printing also became the most popular form of screen printing.